mozman/ezdxf/docs/source/tools/gfxattribs.rst

-gfxattribs
+GfxAttribs
 ==========

 .. module:: ezdxf.gfxattribs

 .. versionadded:: 0.18

-This module provides the :func:`gfxattribs` function to create valid attribute dictionaries for the most often used DXF attributes supported by all graphical DXF entities.
-The advantage of using this function is to get auto-completion support by IDEs and an instant validation of the attribute values.
+The :mod:`ezdxf.gfxattribs` module provides the :class:`GfxAttribs` class to create valid attribute dictionaries for the most often used DXF attributes supported by all graphical DXF entities.
+The advantage of using this class is auto-completion support by IDEs and an instant validation of the attribute values.

 .. code-block:: Python

     import ezdxf
-    from ezdxf.gfxattribs import gfxattribs
+    from ezdxf.gfxattribs import GfxAttribs

     doc = ezdxf.new()
     msp = doc.modelspace()

-    dxfattribs = gfxattribs(layer="MyLayer", color=ezdxf.colors.RED)
+    dxfattribs = GfxAttribs(layer="MyLayer", color=ezdxf.colors.RED)
-    msp.add_line((0, 0), (1, 0), dxfattribs=dxfattribs)
+    msp.add_line((0, 0), (1, 0), dxfattribs=dict(dxfattribs))
-    msp.add_circle((0, 0), radius=1.0, dxfattribs=dxfattribs)
+    msp.add_circle((0, 0), radius=1.0, dxfattribs=dict(dxfattribs))

 Validation features: